ezogabine (Oral route)

 Precautions While Using ezogabine

 ezogabine may cause problems with urination.
-Call you doctor right away if you have trouble emptying your bladder, a weak urine system, pain while urinating, or if you are unable to start urinating.
+Call you doctor right away if you have trouble emptying your bladder or pain while urinating.

 Do not suddenly stop taking ezogabine without checking first with your doctor.
 If you have been instructed to stop taking ezogabine, ask your doctor how to slowly decrease the dose.
-This will decrease your chance of having more seizures to occur again.
+This will decrease your chance of having more seizures.

 ezogabine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.